alexjlockwood/AndroidDesignPatterns/_posts/2014-12-16-activity-fragment-shared-element-transitions-part3.md

 As an example, let's walk through the sequence of events that occurs when Activity `A` starts Activity `B`, causing `B`'s enter shared element transition to be performed:<sup><a href="#footnote?" id="ref?">?</a></sup>

-1. Activity `B` is started with a translucent window and transparent background, on top of Activity `A` yet invisible to the user.
+1. Activity `B` is started with a translucent window and transparent background, on top of Activity `A` yet initially invisible to the user.
 2. The framework repositions each shared element in `B` to match its exact size and location in `A`.
 3. `B`'s shared element enter transition captures the start state of all the shared elements in `B`.
 4. The framework repositions each shared element in `B` to match its desired final size and location in `B`.